Memetic Algorithms for Ligand Expulsion from Protein Cavities: Methods

+Second, we introduced a variant of RAMD with a non-Markovian dependency added (mRAMD).
+It was developed for finding the most probable egress pathways.
+The dependence on the previous simulated unbinding trajectories was added to mRAMD as an additional positive reinforcement.
+This process, inspired by swarm optimization methods\cite{dorigo1996ant}, leads to the initial random probing of the protein tunnels, but gradually while more trajectories are sampled, the ligand experiences not only the stochastic force in a random direction $f_0\bm{\hat r}$, but also the force directed to dense regions of conformational space sampled by the previous trajectories $f_1 \bm{\hat k}$, i.e., $\bm{f}=f_0 \bm{\hat r}+f_1 \bm{\hat k}$.

-The initial distribution of pheromones in a protein is a key element of the MERA method and therefore has a big impact on calculations.
-A reasonably good guess is obtained by running exploratory LES \cite{elber1990enhanced} simulation or by collecting previous results of RAMD simulations.
+The initial distribution of the ligand conformations in the protein tunnel is an important factor.
+A reasonably good guess can be obtained by running an exploratory LES\cite{elber1990enhanced} simulation, or by simply collecting the previous conformations gradually from mRAMD simulations.
+Clearly, $f_0$ should be larger than $f_1$, otherwise the resulting unbinding pathways would be constraint to the initial distribution of conformations, and their diversity would be limited.

-During MERA simulations some paths may exhibit steric clashes and cavity traps.
-To eliminate these rare pathways pheromone refreshing is applied.
-Even if MERA produces such an expulsion, refreshing will dissolve those pheromones in order to eliminate a high driving force and not confuse consecutive ligands.
-The refreshing takes two steps to be completed: \begin{enumerate} \item In order to eliminate rarely visited paths, the pheromone trails continuously evaporate.
-All the pheromone concentrations are reduced according to geometrical scheme $\rho_i=\rho_i(1-q)$, where $\rho_i$ is concentration of the $i$-th pheromone and $q$ is a damping factor (set to 0.01). \item The concentrations of the pheromones are averaged within groups.
-The Shepard approximation algorithm \cite{shepard1968two} is used with a KD-trees structure for finding the nearest neighbors of interpolated pheromone points.
-This optimization reduces the complexity of the Shepard approximation method to $O(N\log N)$, where $N$ is a number of interpolated point's neighbors \cite{friedman1977algorithm}.
-Instead of the default interpolation kernel, the so-called Liszka's kernel has been considered \cite{liszka1984interpolation} (Appendix A: Shepard approximation kernels). \end{enumerate}
+During mRAMD simulations some paths may exhibit steric clashes and kinetic traps.
+To eliminate these problem we applied the following scheme to the positive reinforcement protocol in mRAMD: \begin{enumerate} \item To eliminate rarely visited paths, the reinforcement continuously decreases during the simulation according to $\rho_i=\rho_i(1-q)$, where $\rho_i$ is the density of the $i$th trajectory and $q$ is a damping factor (set to 0.01). \item Density of previous conformations is averaged.
+The Shepard approximation algorithm\cite{shepard1968two} is used with KD-trees for finding nearest neighbors.
+This reduces the complexity of the Shepard method to $O(N\log N)$, where $N$ is the number of interpolated neighbors \cite{friedman1977algorithm}.
+We used the Liszka kernel\cite{liszka1984interpolation} (for details see Supporting Material). \end{enumerate}